aminskey/PilotProject/README.md

 Hello from the pygame community. https://www.pygame.org/contribute.html
 ````

-You can also view this page In-Game if you click on "About Us" in the Main Menu.
+You can also view this page in the game if you click on "About Us" in the Main Menu.